CSUMB-SCD/problem_solvent/README.md

-# Homework 5 Questions
-Team Members:

-* Nigel Hardy: Worked on getting the environment working with Python/Django/Websockets/Redis/Postgres and setup the backend.

-* Meya Gorbea: Worked on the front end displaying messages and the user count/list.

-* Manuel Gonzalez: Researched Django Channels

 ## Our Strategy
 We have a Cloud9 workspace, so we can easily work on something and avoid merge conflicts.
 We also split up the tasks into backend, frontend, and deployment.